Brief

 They were motors of "Firn" -

-- the first visit of climbers from Estonia to the Alps
+- the first group of climbers from Estonia visits the Alps

 - the silver mark

-designed in 1959 by J. Martin is established as the mark of the "Firn's"
+designed in 1959 by J. Martin is established as the mark of "Firn's"

 membership; all the marks assigned to new members carry their